Executor: Executor of will

 Executor is a legal term referring to a person named by the maker of a will or nominated by the testator to carry out the instructions of the will.
 Typically, the executor is the person responsible for offering the will for probate, although it is not required that they fulfill this.
-The executor's duties also include handing over property to the beneficiaries as designated in the will, obtaining information of potential heirs, collecting and arranging for payment of debts of the estate and approving or disapproving creditors' claims.
+The executor's duties also include distributing property to the beneficiaries as designated in the will, obtaining information of potential heirs, collecting and arranging for payment of debts of the estate and approving or disapproving creditors' claims.

 An executor makes sure estate taxes are calculated, necessary forms are filed, and the corresponding payments are made.
 They also assist the attorney with the estate.
 Additionally, the executor acts as a legal conveyor who designates where the donations will be sent using the information left in bequests, whether they be sent to charity or other organizations.
 In most circumstances, the executor is the representative of the estate for all purposes, and has the ability to sue or be sued on behalf of the estate.

 The executor holds legal title to the estate property, but must not use the title or property for their own benefit, unless permitted by the terms of the will.

 A person who deals with a deceased person's property without proper authority is known as an executor de son tort.
 Such a person's actions can subsequently be ratified by the lawful executors or administrators if the actions do not contradict the substantive provisions of the deceased's will or the rights of heirs at law.

 If there is no will, a person is said to have died intestate—"without testimony".
 As a result, there is no tangible "testimony" to follow, and hence there can be no executor.

 If there is no will or the executors named in a will do not wish to act, an administrator of the deceased's estate can instead be appointed.

 The generic term for executors or administrators is personal representative.
 In England and Wales, when a person dies intestate in a nursing home, and has no family members who can be traced, those responsible for their care automatically become their executors.

 In Scots law, a personal representative of any kind is referred to as an executor, using executor nominate to refer to an executor in the English sense and executor dative to an administrator in the English sense.

 Any person designated as an executor can choose not to administer the estate.
 In the UK, upon making that choice the designated person can execute a "power reserved" letter, which allows the person to later act as executor if the person named on the grant of probate is removed or is no longer able to act.